Tommy Lynn Sells: Murders

-Arrests and confessions
+Arrest and confessions

 On December 31, 1999, in the Guajia Bay subdivision, west of Del Rio, Texas, Sells sexually assaulted, stabbed and killed 13-year-old Kaylene "Katy" Harris before slitting the throat of 10-year-old Krystal Surles.
 Krystal survived and received help from the neighbors after traveling a quarter-mile to their home with a severed trachea.
 Sells was apprehended after being identified from a sketch made from the victim's description.
+Sells was housed on death row in the Allan B. Polunsky Unit near Livingston, Texas.
+The Texas Department of Criminal Justice received him on November 8, 2000.

+In 2004, Sells confessed that, on October 13, 1997, he broke into a home, took a knife from a butcher block in the kitchen, stabbed a little boy to death, and scuffled with a woman.
+Those details corroborated the account of Julie Rea Harper, who was initially convicted for the murder of her son, and then acquitted in 2006.